MichaelRodionov/TODOList/README.md

 Deployment will be done automatically due to configured CI/CD process (GitHub Action pipeline) with the help of workflow todolist.yaml
 An application will run on your hostname
 All features of telegram bot will be available with server start
+## Pytest
+Core and Goal features are covered by 96% tests
 ## Database management
 A special postgres_adminer container has been launched for convenient database management and monitoring.
 By going to hostname:8080 you can send SQL queries, view tables, etc.
+## OpenAPI documentation
+You can open API documentation by hostname:8000/schema/redoc/